Director Disqualification Guide 2021

 We also proactively protect our clients against disqualification order/undertaking breaches by seeking the Court’s permission for them to undertake prohibited activities where needed.
-You can find out more about how we do this by visiting our director disqualification page.

 If you or your company is caught engaging in anti-competitive, negligent, illegal, or fraudulent activity, you could face serious personal consequences.
 The law also applies to those acting as a director without being legally appointed.
 So, even if you have only received an initial letter or phone call from the Insolvency Service, you must contact us straight away.